- Cheapest non-owner car insurance companies in Utah

 Cheapest non-owner car insurance companies in Utah

-The cheapest non-owner car insurer in Utah is Auto-Owners, with rates averaging $88.
+Auto-Owners offers the most affordable non-owner car insurance in Utah, with rates averaging $88.
 The second cheapest Utah non-owner insurer is Geico.
 Average rates are $422.

 Compare the cheapest non-owner car insurance companies in Utah below.